kireinanr/alcoholimpact/README.md

 # Student Wellbeing Project

-This project analyzes and predicts student wellbeing using scraped social media data and machine learning models.
+This project analyzes and predicts student wellbeing using scraped social media data and machine learning models (on alcohol, socializing, and study)

 ## Project Structure